2022 UCLA Bruins football team: vs Arizona

 UCLA lost 34–28 to Arizona, who entered the game as 19 1/2-point underdogs.
 The Bruins surrendered 436 total yards and 6.7 yards per play to the Wildcats.
 UCLA had a chance to comeback on the final play of the game on 4th-and-10 from the Arizona 29-yard line.
-A scrambling Thompson-Robinson thew under pressure to an open Jake Bobo, who dove but was unable to catch the ball in the end zone.
+A scrambling Thompson-Robinson threw under pressure to an open Jake Bobo, who dove but was unable to catch the ball in the end zone.

-UCLA played without running back-receiver Kazmeir Allen, who was out due to an unspecified injury.
+UCLA played without running back-receiver Kazmeir Allen, who was out due to injury.
 Their streak of nine consecutive wins against unranked teams ended, while Arizona halted their eight-game road losing streak against ranked teams.

 vs No. 7 USC

 UCLA was eliminated from conference championship contention after losing 48–45 to No. 7 USC.
 The Trojans gained 649 yards, the most the Bruins have allowed since giving up 720 yards to Washington State in 2019.
 USC quarterback Caleb Williams had 503 yards of total offense, passing for 470 yards and two touchdowns and rushing for another.
 Thompson-Robinson threw for four touchdowns and also ran for two others, but he committed four turnovers, with the last of his three interceptions ending the game.

 UCLA jumped ahead 14–0 in the game, and held a 21–20 lead at halftime.
 The teams exchanged touchdowns in the second half, ending the game with a combined 93 points, five turnovers and over 1,000 yards on offense.

 It was the first game in the history of their crosstown rivalry that both teams started Black quarterbacks.
 It was the first time that both teams were ranked entering the matchup since 2014.